 vigorous physical activity: Physical activity at a level that causes the heart to beat a lot faster and shortness of breath that makes talking difficult between deep breaths.

-walkability: A measure of how conducive an area is for walking.
+walkability: A measure of how conducive an area is to walking.

 wellbeing: A state of health, happiness and contentment.
 It can also be described as judging life positively and feeling good.
 For public health purposes, physical wellbeing (for example, feeling very healthy and full of energy) is also viewed as critical to overall wellbeing.
 Because wellbeing is subjective, it is typically measured with self-reports, but objective indicators (such as household income, unemployment levels and neighbourhood crime) can also be used.